Teens and sex: Protecting your teen's sexual health

 Emergency birth control

 Explain to your teen that it's always a good idea to make a decision about birth control before having sex.
-However, emergency contraception — such as the morning-after pill levonorgestrel Plan B One-Step, Next Choice One Dose) or ulipristal (ella) — can help prevent pregnancy if your teen doesn't plan ahead or contraception fails.
+However, emergency contraception — such as the morning-after pill levonorgestrel (Plan B One-Step, Next Choice One Dose, Take Action) or ulipristal (ella) — can help prevent pregnancy if your teen doesn't plan ahead or contraception fails.

 - Plan B One-Step is available over-the-counter without a prescription.

-- Next Choice One Dose is available over-the-counter for women age 17 and older and by prescription for those younger than age 17.
+- Next Choice One Dose and Take Action, are available over-the-counter for those age 17 and older and by prescription for girls younger than age 17.

 - Ella is available only with a prescription from your doctor or health care provider.